-Crite ria Indicators ToC Outcomes 7.1 Pests, diseases, weeds and invasive introduced species are effectively managed 7.1.1 (C) IPDM plans are implemented and monitored to ensure effective pest and diseases control.
-Pollution reduced; Resource use minimised; Productivity optimised using appropriate Integrated Pest and Diseases Management 7.1.2 Species referenced in the Global Invasive Species Database and CABI. org are not to be used in managed areas, unless plans to prevent and monitor their spread are implemented.
-(IPDM) techniques.
-7.1.3 There is no use of fire for pests and diseases control unless in exceptional circumstances, i.e. where no other effective methods exist, and with prior approval of government authorities from the competent environmental authority and as per the management plan registered with the ICA.
+Crite ria Indic ators ToC Outcomes 7.1 Pests, diseases, weeds and invasive introduced species are effectively managed 7.1.1 (C) IPM plans are implemented and monitored to ensure effective pest control.
+Pollution reduced; Resource use minimised; Productivity optimised using appropriate Integrated Pest Management techniques.
+7.1.2 Species referenced in the Global Invasive Species Database and CABI. org are not to be used in managed areas, unless plans to prevent and monitor their spread are implemented.
+7.1.3 There is no use of fire for pests control unless in exceptional circumstances, i.e. where no other effective methods exist, and with prior approval from the competent environmental authority and as per the management plan registered with the ICA.
 7.2 Pesticides are used in ways that do not endanger health of workers, families, 7.2.1 (C) Justification of all pesticides used is demonstrated.
 Selective products and application methods that are specific to the target pest, weed or disease are prioritized.
 Reduced pollution; Resource use minimised communities or the environment 7.2.2 (C) Records of pesticides use (including active ingredients used and their LD50, area treated, amount of active ingredients applied per ha and number of applications) are provided.
-7.2.3 (C) Any use of pesticides is minimised as part of a plan, eliminated where possible, in accordance with IP D M plans.
+7.2.3 (C) Any use of pesticides is minimised as part of a plan, eliminated where possible, in accordance with IPM plans.

+- 7.2 Pesticides are used in ways that do not endanger 7. health of workers, families, communities or the environment, (Continued) - i

-7.2.4 There is no prophylactic use of pesticides, unless in exceptional circumstances, as identified in national best practice guidelines 7.2.5 Pesticides that are categorised as World Health Organisation Class 1A or 1B, or that are listed by the Stockholm or Rotterdam Conventions, and paraquat, are not used, unless in exceptional circumstances, as validated by a due diligence process, or when authorised by government authorities for pest or diseases outbreaks The due diligence refers to: a) Judgment of the threat and verify why this is a major threat. b) Why there is no other alternative which can be used c) Which process was applied to verify why there is no other less hazardous alternative d) What is the process to limit the negative impacts of the application e) Estimation of the timescale of the application and steps taken to limit application to the specific outbreak Crit eria Indicators ToC Outcomes 7.2 that do not endanger health of workers, families, communities or the environment.
-(Continued) circumstances, as identified in national best practice guidelines 7.2.5 Pesticides that are categorised as World Health Organisation Class 1A or 1B, or that are listed by the Stockholm or Rotterdam Conventions, and paraquat, are not used, unless in exceptional circumstances, as validated by a due diligence process, or when authorised by government authorities for pest or diseases outbreaks The due diligence refers to: a) Judgment of the threat and verify why this is a major threat. b) Why there is no other alternative which can be used c) Which process was applied to verify why there is no other less hazardous alternative d) What is the process to limit the negative impacts of the application e) Estimation of the timescale of the application and steps taken •
+- 7.2.4 There is no prophyla - There is no prophylactic use of pesticides, unless in exceptional circumstances for the treatment of pests declared as officially controlled in oil palm plantations in Colombia. - 7.2.5 Pesticides that are categorised as World Health Organisation Class 1A or 1B, or that are listed by the Stockholm or Rotterdam Conventions, and paraquat, are not used, unless in exceptional circumstances, as validated by a due diligence process, or when authorised by government authorities for pest outbreaks

+The due diligence refers to:

+- a) Judgment of the threat and verify why this is a major threat. - b) Why there is no other alternative which can be used - c) Which process was applied to verify why there is no other less hazardous alternative - d) What is the process to limit the negative impacts of the application - e) Estimation of the timescale of the application and steps taken to limit application to the specific outbreak

+Reduced pollution; Resource use minimised